GENERAL CODE COMPLIANCE QUESTIONS

 Q. I have a home business, can I advertise with signs in Prosper?

-A. No. The sign code does not permit this type of advertising.
+A. No, you can not advertise your home business with signs in the Town of Prosper.
+The sign code does not permit this type of advertising.

 Q. I’m having a garage sale, can I put up signs?
 Do I need a permit for those signs?

 A. Yes, a $10 permit is required.
 Homeowners are permitted to place their own “Garage Sale” sign on their property.
-However, the sign must be located on their property and not placed anywhere else in the Town.
-Garage sale permits are valid for 72 consecutive hours.
+The sign must be located on their property and not placed anywhere else in the Town.
+Garage Sale Permits are valid for 72 consecutive hours.
 Residents may have up to three garage sales per calendar year, a minimum of thirty (30) days apart.
+Learn more about Garage Sales in Prosper here.

 ON-SITE SEWAGE FACILITIES (Septic) QUESTIONS